 In addition to successfully bringing characters to life on the big screen, Warren expanded his role at Pixar by creating the Toy Story Zoetrope, an updated version of an 18th century "illusion of movement" device that pre-dates cinema.
 The Toy Story Zoetrope premiered as part of the Pixar: 20 years of Animation exhibit, which opened at the New York Museum of Modern Art in 2005.
 Since then, the Pixar exhibit has been touring world-class museums around the globe, including the Australian Centre for the Moving Image in Melbourne, London's Science Museum, Tokyo's Mori Arts Gallery, and the Oakland Museum of California.
 Two additional Zoetropes were permanently installed at two Disney themeparks: Disney's California Adventure and Hong Kong Disneyland.

 Continuing the exploration of animating dimensional figures, Warren created animation for the animatronic versions of Pixar's WALL-e and Luxo Jr. characters.

-In his spare time, Warren is a Board Member for the Black Rock Arts Foundation (BRAF) and last summer, animated the skeletons on Peter Hudson's CHARON, a large stroboscopic zoetrope unveiled at Burning Man 2011.
+In his spare time, Warren is a Board Member for the Black Rock Arts Foundation (BRAF) and, most recently, animated the skeletons on Peter Hudson's CHARON, a large stroboscopic zoetrope unveiled at Burning Man 2011.

 Warren lives in Oakland with his wife, daughter and Trixie the pug.